-Some of the campaigns we are currently working on include:
+An incomplete list of the campaigns we are currently working on:

 Pablo Sacrab Pop was arrested on December 28, 2010 and is completing his fifth difficult year of prison in Coban.
 His crime was being a community leader with the Committee of Peasant Unity and participating in nonviolent demonstrations supporting the land rights of indigenous q’eqchi’ communities.
 Sign the petition demanding freedom for Pablo Sacrab and justice for his community Saquimo Setana!
 Read more and view videos about Saquimo Setana.